-According to the 2018 National Survey on Drug Use and Health, about 67 million, or about 25 percent of people in the United States ages 12 and older reported binge drinking during the past month.
-While binge drinking is a concern among all age groups, there are important trends in the following age groups:
+According to the 2019 National Survey on Drug Use and Health, about 66 million, or about 24 percent of people in the United States ages 12 and older reported binge drinking during the past month.2 While binge drinking is a concern among all age groups, there are important trends in the following age groups:

-- Preteens and teens: Rates in binge drinking among young people have been steadily decreasing in the last decade.
-Still, according to 2019 data from the Monitoring the Future survey, 3.8 percent of 8th graders, 8.5 percent of 10th graders, and 14.4 percent of 12th graders reported binge drinking in the past 2 weeks. - Young adults: Among young adults, rates of binge drinking have been decreasing steadily in the past decade.
-However, rates among this group are still high; according to 2018 data from Monitoring the Future, 28 percent of college students and 25 percent of non-college, agematched young adults reported binge drinking in the past 2 weeks. - " Older adults: Binge drinking is on the rise among older adults-more than 10 percent of adults ages 65 and older reported binge drinking in the past month, and the prevalence is increasing.
-The increase in this group is of particular concern because many older adults use medications that can interact with alcohol, have health conditions that can be exacerbated by alcohol, and may be more susceptible to alcohol-related falls and other accidental injuries. - Women: The number of women who binge drink has also increased.
+- Preteens and teens: Rates of binge drinking among 12- to 17-year-olds have been decreasing in the last decade.
+Still, according to the 2019 National Survey on Drug Use and Health (NSDUH), 4.9 percent of people in this age group reported binge drinking in the past month.3 - Young adults: Rates of binge drinking among 18- to 22-year-olds have been decreasing in the past decade but remain high.
+According to the 2019 NSDUH, 27.7 percent of people in this age group who are not enrolled in college full-time and 33.0 percent of full-time college students in this age group reported binge drinking in the past month.4 - " Older adults: Binge drinking is on the rise among older adults-more than 10 percent of adults ages 65 and older reported binge drinking in the past month,3 and the prevalence is increasing.4 The increase in this group is of particular concern because many older adults use medications that can interact with alcohol, have health conditions that can be exacerbated by alcohol, and may be more susceptible to alcohol-related falls and other accidental injuries.

+Women: The number of women who binge drink has also increased.
 Studies show that among U.S. women who drink, about one in four has engaged in binge drinking in the last month, averaging about three binge episodes per month and five drinks per binge episode.
 These trends are concerning as women are at an increased risk for health problems related to alcohol misuse.